 - impaired fasting glucose — your fasting blood glucose level is above normal but not high enough to be diagnosed as diabetes.

-Both of these pre-diabetes conditions are diagnosed through an oral glucose tolerance test after a fasting blood glucose level is high.
+Both of these pre-diabetes conditions are confirmed through an oral glucose tolerance test after a fasting blood glucose level is high.
 For a glucose tolerance test you will need to fast (not eat for 8 hours) and then drink a sugary drink.
-A blood test is taken after 1 hour and then 2 hours later measures your blood glucose.
+A blood test is taken after 1 hour and then 2 hours later to measure your blood glucose.

 Pre-diabetes is usually managed by making the same healthy lifestyle changes you should make if you had type 2 diabetes.
 These include healthy eating, regular physical activity and, if necessary, losing weight.